docsforadobe/premiere-plugin-guide/docs/universals/pixel-formats-and-color-spaces.rst

 What Format Should I Use?
 ================================================================================

-Starting in CS4, plug-ins no longer need to support 8-bit BGRA at a minimum.
+Starting in CS4, plugins no longer need to support 8-bit BGRA at a minimum.
 If required, Premiere can make intermediate format conversions in the render pipeline, although these intermediate conversions will be avoided if possible.

-Previously in CS3 and earlier, all plug-ins except importers needed to support 8-bit per channel BGRA, even if they supported other formats.
+Previously in CS3 and earlier, all plugins except importers needed to support 8-bit per channel BGRA, even if they supported other formats.

 When choosing which pixel formats to support, there are different factors to consider, depending on the plug-in type.